 “Don’t listen to her, Sharlott.
-I’m perfectly fine.” he said firmly.
+I’m perfectly fine.”
+He said firmly.

 “Just hand me my book and bring me a glass of something to help with my blood pressure.”

 “Alright then.
-Sharlott, you heard the master.” she turned to the servant girl.
+Sharlott, you heard the master.”

-He found his page and settled into reading on the carpet.
+He found his page and settled into reading on the floor.
 Concentration had just managed to possess his thoughts, when Miss Leach (to the horror of her mother), laid down next to the master of the house.

 After a month it all happened again, only this time he was alone on a walk along the river.
 The chest pain came as sudden as the rain and he fell on the ground beneath the weeping willow.
 Droplets gently stroked his cheeks.
 He took a deep breath, leaning his right hand on the soft grass, raised in mud.
-“I’m going to die, i’m going to die…” the only sane thought on his mind.
+“I’m going to die, i’m going to die…” The only sane thought on his mind looped endlessly.
 “I’ve done nothing, I’ve been nowhere, felt no love, no creation, no destiny.
 A no-body, existing for the sake of the people around me, the no-bodies.
 All breathing in tune for survival.”

 In a few minutes, the pain subsided and he thanked his heart for not giving in.
 He would live to see another day, to take another chance, to be a different son.

 A mile away, the house stood cold and bleak.
 Kevan walked decisively on the way back, contemplating the adventures that awaited him in the vastly mysterious forests where beasts held the sceptre.
-Entering his chambers, he found a suitcase at the bottom of the wardrobe and began to fill it up with shirts and socks, and sins.
+Entering his chambers, he found a never used old suitcase at the bottom of the wardrobe and began to fill it up with shirts and socks, and sins.
 His face was red with excitement, still intoxicated by the rain.
 Now or never.
 His mother entered the room.

-“What is going on?” she asked.
+“What is going on?”
+She asked.

 “I’m going away, mother.
-Right now.” he said.
+Right now.”
+He said.